hetalang/heta-compiler/export-formats.md

 ### Known restrictions

 - `Compartment` which changes in time may result in wrong ODE.
-- `CondSwitcher` is not supported and will be skipped.
+- `CSwitcher` is not supported and will be skipped.
 - Initialization of `Record` by expression do not work: `x1 .= k1 * A` (not supported).

 **Example**